Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Results

-\paragraph{MidtermQA} To examine whether \ourmethod{} could update the parametric knowledge of LLMs, we train an additional specialized LM on news articles regarding the 2022 U.S. midterm elections and plug it into \ourmethod{}.
+\paragraph{MidtermQA} To examine whether \ourmethod{} could update the parametric knowledge of LLMs, we train an additional knowledge card on news articles regarding the 2022 U.S. midterm elections and plug it into \ourmethod{}.
 We present model performance on MidtermQA in Table \ref{tab:midtermqa_performance}, which demonstrates that \ourmethod{} substantially outperforms all baselines in the open-book setting by as much as 57.3\% in exact match scores (EM).
-This indicates that one specialized LM with 1.3B parameters successfully updates the parametric knowledge of the 175B Codex through \ourmethod{}, showcasing its potential for efficient knowledge update. \ourmethod{} also outperforms \textsc{Si et al.} (Codex + Contriever) that uses the same midterm election news as retrieval corpora.
+This indicates that one knowledge card with 1.3B parameters successfully updates the parametric knowledge of the 175B Codex through \ourmethod{}.
+In addition, \emph{top-down} outperforms \emph{bottom-up}, indicating that the selective activation of knowledge cards is better when there is a specific knowledge card tied to the task domain. \ourmethod{} also outperforms \textsc{Si et al.} (Codex + Contriever) that uses the same midterm election news as retrieval corpora.
 In addition, generated knowledge prompting approaches (GKP, recitation, GRTR) underperform vanilla Codex, showing that probing LLMs for explicit knowledge is counterproductive when internal LLM knowledge is outdated or wrong.